Montana/curl-fetch/README.md

 ## What is `curl-fetch`
-It's simple, it's a bash script that fetches curl, using wget.
+It's simple, it's a bash script that fetches `curl`, using `wget`.
 It can't get anymore recursive than this.
-It also has a `reversal` mode, where you can fetch wget with curl.
+It also has a `reversal` mode, where you can fetch wget with `curl`.

 ## Usage